All Episodes

 They had to begrudgingly admit that the economy contracting means we may not be able to withstand these tax increases coming this year.

-Actually said that.
+Actually, they said that.

 These troubles arise as Obama's public approval is improving.

-He's at an all-time high.
+He's at an all-time high or close to it.

-And he begins to use his popularity to promote the key features of his second term agenda, which do not include the economy.
+And he begins to use his popularity to promote the key features of his second-term agenda, which do not include the economy.

-Shut down the jobs council today.
+Shut down the Jobs Council today.

 Any immediate economic setback or the perception of one could weaken Obama's clout or at least distract him as he carefully tries to put his imprint on initiatives dealing with immigration and gun violence.